-Big ears can be used for the final landing approach but they should be released before making the final flare.
+You may use Big ears for the final landing approach but they should be released before making the final flare.
 To reopen the ears, release both A lines at the same time.
 To help reinflation, brake gently one side at a time until tips regain pressure.
 Avoid deep symmetric applications of the brake as this could accidently induce a stall.